hilton/hilton.github.com/blog/_posts/2020-04-14-product-roadmap-compromise.md

 fixed dates and big-bang launches.
 They require a limited compromise: reduce roadmap flexibility in the short-term, for as long as it takes to prepare the campaign.
-Several things limit the compromise.
+Three things limit the compromise.

 1. You only need to fix the start of the roadmap - long enough to prepare the campaign.
 2. You don’t have to include everything on the roadmap in your campaign.